AhmadAzmii/MERAKI_Academy_Project_4/readme.md

 ## 🧐 About <a name = "about"></a>

 How many of us have had our car break down on the side of the road or highway, with the nearest body shop or garage an hour or two away, and needed a tow truck even though the issue was as simple as a tire puncture?
-Well, Bansharji solves all these problems.
-Now, you can connect with a top-notch mechanic who, once you call or text, will be on their way to fix your problem.
-Bansharji has the best experts in every field to ensure you get the highest quality service, saving you both time and money.
+Well,<b> Bansharji</b> solves all these problems.
+Now, you can connect with a top-notch mechanic who, once you call or text, will be on their way to fix your problem.<b> Bansharji</b>has the best experts in every field to ensure you get the highest quality service, saving you both time and money.

 ## 🏁 Getting Started <a name = "getting_started"></a>